Arafatk/swig/README.md

 * Constants
 * STL :: vector
 * STL :: set
+* STL :: map

 One of the coolest things is the usage of C++ stl contatiners namely Vector and Set.
 We can see that you can use c++ set to get elements in sorted order.
+Also notice the way I have used Ruby native objects with STL maps.
+This kind of usage is not possible with either ruby or C++but its cool to see how we can use swig here.

 Try these commands
 ruby extconf.rb